Tameness from Large Cardinal Axioms: Preliminaries

 \begin{remark} \begin{enumerate}

 \item If $K$ has the $\lambda + |I|$-amalgamation property, then $\sim_{AT}$ is a transitive relation and, thus, an equivalence relation on $K^{3, I}_\lambda$; note that `$AT$' stands for ``atomic.''

-\item Some authors place a $g$ denoting `Galois' in front of the above notions to differentiate them from the first order versions (ie, $gtp(a/M, N)$ and $gS(M)$); however, since we almost exclusive use Galois types and only reference syntactic types in this section, we omit this.
+\item Some authors place a $g$ denoting `Galois' in front of the above notions to differentiate them from the first-order versions (ie, $gtp(a/M, N)$ and $gS(M)$); however, since we almost exclusive use Galois types and only reference syntactic types in this section, we omit this.

 \end{enumerate} \end{remark}